Make these melt-in-mouth pineapple tarts, that are not overly sweet, using just 5 main ingredients.…

 Do you still remember your favourite childhood CNY goodies?

 I have a couple of favourite cookies for CNY, but among them, open pineapple tarts are the BEST!
-It won’t feel like it’s CNY if there is no pineapple tart!
+It won’t feel like it’s CNY for me if there is no pineapple tart!

 If I remember correctly, during the time when I was a kid, we mostly ate these open pineapple tarts.
 The melt-in-mouth pineapple balls were made popular in the past decade or so.